karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/doc/api/Ling/Kit_PicassoWidget/Widget/EasyLightPicassoWidget.md

 The idea of this class is to provide all available syntactic sugar, so that the developer who extend this class has all for free (at the cost of perhaps a small performance cost, if not all features are used).

+This includes:

+- access to the light service container (to all all services)
+- access to the light kit page renderer (to call sub-zones for instance)